bjuppa/metatagbag/README.md

 $html = (string) $bag; //Explicit string casting
 ```

+### Output of comma-separated list attributes

+For HTML, any array attribute will be imploded into a comma-separated list.
+This can for example be used with a `name="keywords"` meta tag,
+where the keywords in the `content` attribute can be treated as a list until the time of rendering.

 ## Adding tags

 The `add()` method will modify the `MetaTagBag` instance, adding any tags supplied without checking for duplicates.

 The `merge()` method will also modify the `MetaTagBag` instance, but will overwrite any existing tags having the same
 `name`, `http-equiv`, `itemprop`, or `property` attributes.

+### Merging array attributes

+If a tag to be merged has an array as its `content` attribute,
+that array will be merged with the `content` of any existing matching tag in the bag.
+This can for example be used with `name="keywords"` meta tags,
+where one may want to add keywords, rather than overwriting them.

 ## Removing tags